Bloc/workshop-curriculum/courses/ruby-primer/02-level-debugging/06-unexpected-end-error/instructions.md

 ### Exercise

-1. Correct the Unexpected End error and ensure that the specs pass.
+1. Correct the Unexpected End error and ensure that the tests pass.

 The completed method can be called like this: